 1.4 These general terms and conditions apply to the creation, content and compliance of all agreements concluded between the client and the artist.

-2.1 All paintings come with a frame, unless explicitly agreed otherwise.
+2.1 All paintings come without a frame, unless explicitly agreed otherwise.

 2.2 Images/paintings shown on the website may differ from reality.
 No rights can be derived from the contents of this website in any way, nor can any claims be laid to this.